jhammer619/gedisimulator/README.md

 ##### Lidar characteristics.
 Defaults are expected GEDI values.
-    -pSigma sig;     set Gaussian pulse width as 1 sigma -pFWHM fhwm;     set Gaussian pulse width as FWHM in ns -readPulse file; read pulse shape and width from a file insteda of making Gaussian -fSigma sig;     set footprint width
+    -pSigma sig;     set Gaussian pulse width as 1 sigma -pFWHM fhwm;     set Gaussian pulse width as FWHM in ns -readPulse file; read pulse shape and width from a file instead of making Gaussian -fSigma sig;     set footprint width
     -wavefront file; read wavefront shape from file instead of setting Gaussian.
 Note that footprint width is still set by fSigma
     -res res;        range resolution of waveform digitisation to output, in units of ALS data